HEMP & CBD COMPLIANCE, SIMPLIFIED

 FLORIDA Compliance: What you need to know

-In July 2019, the Florida established a State Hemp Program through Senate Bill 1020.
-In October 2019, the Florida Department of Agriculture and Consumer Services (FDACS) published the proposed rules for the program, which it submitted to the USDA for approval.
+In July 2019, Florida established a State Hemp Program through Senate Bill 1020.
+In October 2019, the Florida Department of Agriculture and Consumer Services (FDACS) submitted proposed rules to the USDA for review.
+In April 2020, these rules were approved.

-While we wait for approval, ACS Laboratory is up-to-date and compliant with Florida’s interim rules.
+ACS Laboratory is up-to-date and compliant with Florida’s rules for industrial hemp and hemp extracts.

 FLORIDA Hemp Compliance Resources

-According to Florida’s State Hemp Program, all labs must be ISO 17025 accredited and utilize testing protocols that are proven reliable based upon proposed standard set forth by the State’s Department of Health and Agriculture.
+According to Florida’s State Hemp Program, all designated labs must be ISO 17025 accredited, DEA-registered and utilize testing protocols that are proven reliable.

-Florida’s State Hemp Program proposes specific rules related to usage and allowable limits of pesticides, mycotoxins, pathogenic microbiology, heavy metals and residual solvents.
+Florida’s State Hemp Program specifies rules related to usage and allowable limits of pesticides, mycotoxins, pathogenic microbiology, heavy metals and residual solvents.

 At ACS Laboratory, we conduct comprehensive panels to ensure that all hemp and CBD are below the proposed limits to ensure their safety for end consumers